 Currently, as set out at section 1834(u)(7)(D) of the Act, each temporary transitional payment category is paid at amounts in accordance with six infusion CPT codes and units of such codes under the PFS.
+These payment category amounts are set equal to 4 hours of infusion therapy administration services in a physician's office for each infusion drug administration https://med.noridianmedicare.com/documents/2230703/7218263/External+Infusion+Pumps+LCD+and+PA.

+25 Local Coverage Determination (LCD): External Infusion Pumps (L33794).

-These payment category amounts are set equal to 4 hours of infusion therapy administration services in a physician's office for each infusion drug administration calendar day, regardless of the length of the visit.
-In the CY 2020 HH PPS final rule with comment period (84 FR 60478), we finalized that the payment amounts per category, for an infusion drug administration calendar day under the permanent benefit, be in accordance with the six PFS infusion CPT codes and units for such codes, as described in section 1834(u)(7)(D) of the
+calendar day, regardless of the length of the visit.
+In the CY 2020 HH PPS final rule with comment period (84 FR 60478), we finalized that the payment amounts per category, for an infusion drug administration calendar day under the permanent benefit, be in accordance with the six PFS infusion CPT codes and units for such codes, as described in section 1834(u)(7)(D) of the Act.

-Act.
 However, we set the amount equivalent to 5 hours of infusion in a physician's office, rather than 4 hours.

-Each payment category amount would be in accordance with the six infusion CPT codes identified in section 1834(u)(7)(D) of the Act and as shown in Table 13.
+Each payment category amount would be in accordance with the six infusion CPT codes identified in section 1834(u)(7)(D) of the Act and as shown in Table 14.

-TABLE 13: PAYMENT CATEGORIES FOR HOME INFUSION THERAPY SERVICES PAYMENT FOR CY 2021
+TABLE 14: PAYMENT CATEGORIES FOR HOME INFUSION THERAPY SERVICESPAYMENT FOR CY 2021

-CPT CODE DESCRIPTION UNITS CATEGORY 1 Therapeutic, Prophylactic, and Diagnostic Injections and Infusions (Excludes Chemotherapy and Other Highly 96365 Complex Drug or Highly Complex Biologic Agent Administration)- up to one hour 1 Therapeutic, Prophylactic, and Diagnostic Injections and Infusions (Excludes Chemotherapy and Other Highly 96366 Complex Drug or Highly Complex Biologic Agent Administration)- each additional hour 4 CATEGORY 2 Therapeutic, Prophylactic, and Diagnostic Injections and Infusions (Excludes Chemotherapy and Other Highly 96369 Complex Drug or Highly Complex Biologic Agent Administration)- up to one hour 1 Therapeutic, Prophylactic, and Diagnostic Injections and Infusions (Excludes Chemotherapy and Other Highly 96370 Complex Drug or Highly Complex Biologic Agent Administration)- each additional hour 4 CATEGORY 3 Injection and Intravenous Infusion Chemotherapy and Other Highly Complex Drug or Highly Complex Biologic 96413 Agent Administration- up to one hour 1 Injection and Intravenous Infusion Chemotherapy and Other Highly Complex Drug or Highly Complex Biologic 96415 Agent Administration- each additional hour 4 and new patient visits for a given year, resulting in a small decrease to the payment amounts for the second and subsequent visits, using a budget neutrality factor.
-Table 14 shows the E/M visit codes and PFS payment amounts for CY 2020, for both new and existing patients, used to determine the increased payment amount for the first visit.
-Using the CY 2020 PFS rates, this results in a 60 percent increase in the first visit payment amount and a 3.72 percent decrease in subsequent visit amounts.
+СРТ CODE DESCRIPTION UNITS CATEGORY 1 Therapeutic, Prophylactic, and Diagnostic Injections and Infusions (Excludes Chemotherapy and Other Highly 96365 Complex Drug or Highly Complex Biologic Agent Administration)- up to one hour 1 Therapeutic, Prophylactic, and Diagnostic Injections and Infusions (Excludes Chemotherapy and Other Highly 96366 Complex Drug or Highly Complex Biologic Agent Administration)- each additional hour 4 CATEGORY 2 Therapeutic, Prophylactic, and Diagnostic Injections and Infusions (Excludes Chemotherapy and Other Highly 96369 Complex Drug or Highly Complex Biologic Agent Administration)- up to one hour 1 Therapeutic, Prophylactic, and Diagnostic Injections and Infusions (Excludes Chemotherapy and Other Highly 96370 Complex Drug or Highly Complex Biologic Agent Administration)- each additional hour 4 CATEGORY 3 Injection and Intravenous Infusion Chemotherapy and Other Highly Complex Drug or Highly Complex Biologic 96413 Agent Administration- up to one hour 1 Injection and Intravenous Infusion Chemotherapy and Other Highly Complex Drug or Highly Complex Biologic 96415 Agent Administration- each additional hour 4 payment categories for the first home infusion therapy visit by the qualified home infusion therapy supplier in the patient's home by the average difference between the PFS amounts for the payment amounts for the second and subsequent visits, using a budget neutrality factor.